jeffdepascale/IoTBeacon/README.md

 IoT beacon notification receiver and trigger built on AdaFruit IO and IFTTT

 # Hardware
-A walkthrough of an exampke hardware device for this software can be found at instructables.com
+A walkthrough of an example hardware device for this software can be found at instructables.com

 # OS Setup